 Where a victim or witness has a learning disability or mental health issue which makes it difficult for them to attend court and give evidence, the PPS will consider whether a designated adult should attend with them as support.

 Where this has been agreed with the PPS Victim and Witness Care Unit at the outset, we will then pay the expenses of this designated adult to accompany the victim or witness whenever they are required to attend.
 This person’s expenses shall be determined in the same way as if they are a witness in the case.

 Where a need has not been identified by Police at the outset but is identified by the VWCU under the Needs Assessment, the PPS will request a GP letter to confirm the requirement for a designated adult.

-This victim or witness may also require the support of a Registered Intermediary to assist in their communication at consultations and at court.
+This victim or witness may also require the support of a Registered Intermediary to assist in their communication at court when giving evidence.
 If a Registered Intermediary has not yet been appointed this service may be offered by the VWCU case officer or prosecutor in the case.